Jun10148/SP-Protocol/readme.md

 In one terminal do
 > ./server

-In another do (can be repeated to make many clients)
+Create another terminal and do (can be repeated to make many clients)
 > ./client <username>

 from a client you can do the following commands
+1. > clients (shows all connected clients and their username/userids)
-1. > public_chat "message"  (sends a message to all connected clients)
+2. > public_chat "message"  (sends a message to all connected clients)
-2. > clients (shows all connected clients and their username/userids
+3. > send_message <serverid>-<userid>* "message" (sends message to specific user[s])
+*note the <serverid>-<user-id> can be repeated to send messages to multiple users at once

+IMPORTANT
+the "clients" command initialises the stored list of users that the current client can send to.
+Hence, this command MUST be called prior to sending messages However, running the "clients" command from 1 client will initialise the client list for all other active clients This also means, if a new client is made, the user has to also run "clients" from any client